Our Impact

 This isn’t viable for the planet.
 Nor is it compliant with forthcoming legislation.
 As our physical and legal environments rapidly change, apparel brands and manufacturers need a new way of doing business.

-To gather this data, we commissioned a Life Cycle Assessment (LCA) to quantify Vega’s effect on climate change.
-An LCA is a measurement of the energy and resources a garment’s manufacture entails, from the cultivation or synthesis of raw materials used to make it, to the moment it’s delivered to the customer.
+To gather this data, we commissioned a Life Cycle Assessment (LCA) to quantify the effect that Vega™ has on climate change.
+An LCA is a measurement of the resources and energy required to manufacture a product, from the cultivation or synthesis of raw materials used to make it, to the moment it’s delivered to the customer.

 Download the full LCA report here.